Closing Conditions and Bring-Down Mechanics

 • Fundamental reps get the tougher bring-down standard.
 Capitalization, organization, and authority reps must be "accurate in all respects" (or in some agreements, "in all but de minimis respects").
 General business reps get the looser "in all material respects" standard.

-The Banker's Monitoring Workstream
+What Does the Banker's Monitoring Workstream Involve?

 The banker maintains a closing checklist that lists every condition, its owner, target completion date, and current status.
 Standard practice during the gap period: